manojjahgirdar/Build-an-elearning-portal-with-Watson-Media/README.md

 ![Watch this Gif](doc/src/images/playlist.gif)

 ```
->> [MJ] The Gif seems to be fast, probably you can just keep the images individually rather than a gif or you can try a simple tool called giphy capture (https://giphy.com/apps/giphycapture) to capture gifs.
+>> [MJ] The Gif seems to be very fast,
+probably you can just keep the images individually rather than a gif
+or you can try a simple tool called giphy capture (https://giphy.com/apps/giphycapture) to capture gifs.
 ```

 ## 5. Give Password Restriction on the Channel.
 ```
->> [MJ] Explain why is this an important feature and how will it help the content creators, in few lines should be good enough.
+>> [MJ] Explain why is this an important feature and how will it help the content creators,
+in few lines should be good enough.
 ```
 * On the Dashboard, Click on `Security` Tab on the left-side panel.